loader image

 Pico Blvd

-Now, considering I don’t take pictures of homeless people, I’m not interested in landscapes, buildings, flowers, wildlife, staged pictures, portraits, the only thing left, which is people, is not an element easy to find here.
+Now, considering I don’t take pictures of homeless people, I’m not interested in landscapes, buildings, flowers, wildlife, staged pictures, or portraits, the only thing left, which is people, is not an element easy to find here.

 though, because of a different environment (i.e., physical space and the way people relate to it), habits and behavior are different as well.